Popular Stories

 “At Three Birds Renovations, we’re known for our signature ‘Coastal Cool’ style, which often includes a white and bright exterior colour scheme.
 This look suits coastal homes (whether they’re near the coast or not!).
 Crisp whites paired with bright accents create a fresh, airy feel that’s both timeless and modern.”

 “If you’re looking for a quick pick, there’s no such thing as a go-to shade of white that suits every house.
-There are hundreds of shades of white to choose from and it’s crucial to consider factors like the architectural style of your home and its surroundings.
-It’s also essential to sample a few whites directly onto the house, as white can look dramatically different in various lights.”
+There are hundreds of shades of white to choose from, and it’s crucial to consider factors like the architectural style of your home and its surroundings.
+It’s also essential to sample a few whites directly onto the house, as whites can look dramatically different in various lights.”

 Three Birds Renovations love…